erijmo/ChatBot/README.md

 Haley Li

-Setup Dependencies:
-Install the required dependencies using the following command: pip install pandas python-dotenv

-Usage

 The HealthcareBot initiates interaction by asking for the user's name.
 It checks if the provided name exists in the dataset and proceeds to assist with queries.

 Query Examples: